almic/zombie-game/README.md

     - [X] Interest threshold on goals
     - [X] Have zombie move forward only, with small angle freedom, and rely on turning to travel in the intended direction
-    - [ ] Have zombie turn action rotation, it will save the delta and apply the rotation over time on top of any other current rotations
+    - [X] Have zombie turn action rotation, it will save the direction and rotate when other actions are not overriding turn direction
+    - [ ] Add interest groups to investigate goal and increase interest from senses
+    - [ ] Add turn action to investigate.
+Set thresholds for turning
+    - [ ] Add navigate action to investigate.
+Set thresholds for navigating
     - [ ] ...
 - [ ] Add hearing sense
     - [ ] Connect to chase target goal, use hearing information if more recent